jauninb/jumpstart/ic_cr_build_vs_buildkit_buildctl/ic_cr_build vs Buildkit.md

    --ssh value               Allow forwarding SSH agent to the builder.
 Format default|<id>[=<socket>|<key>[,<key>]]
 ```

-## ibmcloud container registry context
-`ibmcloud cr build` is not only building the OCI/Docker image but is laso pushing the bits to the ibmcloud container registry namespace/registry for the given image/tag.
-`Buildkit buildctl` needs to be configured with CR access and the exporter parameter for buildctl build need to include --output with "push=true"

 ## buildctl build command to match ibmcloud cr build

 ### mandatory arguments